Repulsive $\Lambda$ potentials in dense neutron star matter and binding energy of $\Lambda$ in hypernuclei: Parameter search for potentials

 In contrast to the density dependence of the $\Lambda$ potentials, the magnitude of the momentum dependence has upper and lower limits, as shown in the lower panel of Fig.~\ref{fig:Pot075}.
 The LY-IV and HP$\Lambda$2 potentials lie around the lower limit while the Chi3 potentials are close to the upper limit.
 The sensitivity of the energy separation between orbitals to the effective mass~\cite{Yamamoto:1988qz} constrains the momentum dependence of the $\Lambda$ potential.

 Let us now examine the correlations among the parameters of the selected $\Lambda$ potentials.
 For this purpose, we choose two parameters from $(J_\Lambda, L_\Lambda, K_\Lambda, m^*_\Lambda/m_\Lambda)$ and plot $\Delta B_\Lambda$ as a function of the chosen parameters.
-In calculating $\Delta B_\Lambda$, the other parameters are optimized to minimize $\Delta B_\Lambda$ for each combination of the chosen parameters.
 We consider several choices of the two parameters as shown in Fig.~\ref{fig:Jm_best}.
+In calculating $\Delta B_\Lambda$, the other parameters are optimized to minimize $\Delta B_\Lambda$ by using the golden-section search~\cite{Kiefer:1953GSS} within the ranges in Eqs.~\eqref{eq:ParamSets}.
+For example, for the $J_\Lambda$-$m^*_\Lambda/m_\Lambda$ plot in the top left panel of Fig.~\ref{fig:Jm_best}, the remaining parameters, $L_\Lambda$ and $K_\Lambda$, are optimized for each point of $(J_\Lambda, m^*_\Lambda/m_\Lambda)$.
+The values of the optimized parameters are shown in Appendix~\ref{app:OptParams}.